 Sampling is undertaken by scientists throughout the year at a number of representative sites.
 Data is collected on site condition, water chemistry, nutrient concentrations and a range of biological indicators which tell us about the health and resilience of each area.
 The program aligns with the NSW Estuary Monitoring, Evaluation and Reporting Protocols and allows us to compare our results to other estuaries in NSW.

-• Water quality and ecological health in the three southern bays of Lake Macquarie remained excellent (A) for the sixth consecutive year.
+• Water quality and ecological health in the three southern bays of Lake Macquarie remained excellent (A) for the seventh consecutive year.

-• Water quality in most of Brisbane Water was graded excellent (A) except for Kincumber, Erina and Narara creeks which all received a good grade (B).
+• Water quality in most of Brisbane Water was graded excellent (A) except for Kincumber Creek and Booker Bay which received a good (B) result and Erina and Narara creeks which rated as fair (C).

 Council uses this information to track change, help guide our management decisions and identify areas where more detailed catchment audits are required.